Are silver prices going up in 2018 after lackluster gains last year? Learn what experts think, and then take our poll to let us know where you stand.

 Analyst forecasts for silver prices

-So are silver prices going up in 2018?
+Are silver prices going up in 2018?
 Panelists polled by FocusEconomics see prices increasing in 2018, but not by a lot.
-As a whole, they expect prices to average $17.50 in 2018, about flat compared to the current level.
+As a whole, they expect prices to average $17.50 this year, which is higher than the metal’s current level but still far from what silver investors have been hoping and waiting for.
 Here’s a list of the average 2018 silver predictions given by some of the respondents:

 - Capital Economics — $16.30 per ounce